Remote surgery: Applications

 Since Operation Lindbergh, remote surgery has been conducted many times in numerous locations.
 To date Dr. Anvari, a laparoscopic surgeon in Hamilton, Canada, has conducted numerous remote surgeries on patients in North Bay, a city 400 kilometres from Hamilton.
 Even though he uses a VPN over a non-dedicated fiberoptic connection that shares bandwidth with regular telecommunications data, Dr. Anvari has not had any connection problems during his procedures.

 Rapid development of technology has allowed remote surgery rooms to become highly specialized.
 At the Advanced Surgical Technology Center at Mt.
 Sinai Hospital in Toronto, Canada, the surgical room responds to the surgeon's voice commands in order to control a variety of equipment at the surgical site, including the lighting in the operating room, the position of the operating table and the surgical tools themselves.
 With continuing advances in communication technologies, the availability of greater bandwidth and more powerful computers, the ease and cost-effectiveness of deploying remote surgery units is likely to increase rapidly.

 The possibility of being able to project the knowledge and the physical skill of a surgeon over long distances has many attractions.
 There is considerable research underway in the subject.
 The armed forces have an obvious interest since the combination of telepresence, teleoperation, and telerobotics can potentially save the lives of battle casualties by providing them with prompt attention in mobile operating theatres.

 Another potential advantage of having robots perform surgeries is accuracy.
 A study conducted at Guy's Hospital in London, England compared the success of kidney surgeries in 304 dummy patients conducted traditionally as well as remotely and found that those conducted using robots were more successful in accurately targeting kidney stones.

 In 2015, another test was conducted on the lag time involved in the robotic surgery.
 A Florida hospital successfully tested lag time created by the Internet for a simulated robotic surgery in Ft.
 Worth, Texas, more than 1,200 miles away from the surgeon who was at the virtual controls.
-The team found out that the lag time in robotic surgeries, were insignificant.
-Roger Smith, CTO at the Florida Hospital Nicholson Center said that the team had concluded that, telesurgery is something that is possible and generally safe for large areas within the United States.
+The team found out that the lag time in robotic surgeries was insignificant.
+Roger Smith, CTO at the Florida Hospital Nicholson Center said that the team had concluded that telesurgery is something that is possible and generally safe for large areas within the United States.

+In 2024, lung tumour surgery conducted over a 5G wireless connection from 5000km away.